-In 2019 Shubbak Festival audiences of over 55,000 enjoyed performances from 150 artists in over 60 events across London from 28 June–14 July 2019.
+In 2019 audiences of over 55,000 enjoyed performances from 150 artists at more than 60 events across London at Shubbak Festival, 28 June–14 July 2019.
 Watch our highlights or browse the festival guide publication to see what took place.

 Shubbak Festival 2017

 Shubbak's 2017 festival included over 130 artists, originating from 18 Arab countries, across 70 events in more than 40 venues across London.
 The festival featured 16 full days of concerts, performances, screenings, talks, exhibitions and installations, performing to a total audience of over 50,000.